Table of Contents

 If you have a precise, very legible signature, it is a sign of open straight-forwardness.
 For example, take a look at Bill Gates signature.
-The large capital letters suggest confidence and the clarity of writing shows balance.
+The large capital letters suggest confidence, and the clarity of writing shows balance.

 Clue #4: Incomplete

 Do you sign with just your initials?
 Or just your first name?
 Or just a nickname?
 This is a sign of your independent streak.
 For example, Mark Zuckerberg signs with just his initials.
 It looks like this.
-Experts say this is a sign of efficiency and evidence of how private Zuckerberg is.
+Experts say this is a sign of efficiency, and is evidence of how private Zuckerberg is.
 He doesn’t even sign his full name.

 Another interesting example is from Steve Wozniak who just signs everything “Woz”.
 Powerful, big letters and only his nickname shows a strong independent streak.